 The Breakfast Program’s enormous success drew the attention of FBI Director J. Edgar Hoover.
 He stated that of all the radical black groups, the Panthers were “the greatest threat to the internal security of the country” because of their Free Breakfast Program.
 Hoover recognized that through the program the Panthers captured the loyalty of many black children by giving them free breakfasts.
 He was also angry that the breakfast program won liberal whites’ and moderate blacks’ support for the Panthers.
 Hoover perversely justified FBI attempts to destroy the program because it “is potentially the greatest threat to efforts by authorities to destroy what it [the Black Panther Party] stands for.”
 The FBI’s attempts to destroy the program included sending forged letters to stores to discourage them from donating food, spreading rumors that the food was poisoned, and even raiding sites while children ate.

 FBI and local police raids, arrests, and murders of Panther leaders as well as party infighting led to the closure of most Panther chapters and the end of the Free Breakfast Program in the early 1970s.
 The Seattle, Washington chapter lasted longer than most, hosting the Breakfast Program even after the chapter closed in 1977.

 The Panthers’ Free Breakfast Program focused national attention on the urgent need to give poor children nutritious meals so they could be successful in school.
-In 1973 this attention helped lead to Congress’ dramatic increase in funding of the national School Lunch Program so poor children could get free lunches.
-The Panther’s Free Breakfast Program spotlighted the limited scope of the national School Breakfast Program, and helped pressure Congress to authorize expansion of the School Breakfast Program to all public schools in 1975.
+In 1973, this attention helped lead to Congress’ dramatic increase in funding of the national School Lunch Program so poor children could get free lunches.
+The Panther’s Free Breakfast Program spotlighted the limited scope of the national School Breakfast Program and helped pressure Congress to authorize expansion of the program to all public schools in 1975.